Coding-with-Callie/coding-with-callie-website/README.md

 ### Create and fill out api .env file
 * In the api root directory create a new file called .env
-* In the .env file add the following information replacing username, password and database-name with the correct values
+* In the .env file add the following information replacing username, password and database-name with their correct values

       DATABASE_HOST=localhost
       DATABASE_USERNAME=<username>